xsikor/reelsdownloader/README.md

 1. Start a chat with your bot on Telegram
 2. Send `/start` to see the welcome message
-3. Send any Instagram, TikTok or Facebook video URL
+3. Send any Instagram, TikTok, Facebook or YouTube Shorts URL
 4. The bot will download and send you the video

 ### Bot Features